 We specialise in swimming cats as well as dogs.

-After working at another Hydrotherapy centre for two years, I saw the great benefits it has on patients so decided to join Fay in opening the centre in Ringwood.
+After working in hydrotherapy and seeing the huge benefits it has on its patients, I set about opening 4 Paws in 2016 with another hydrotherapist, in 2020 she retired and I now run the centre with the help of the rest of the team here.
 I have previous experience as working as a veterinary nursing assistant and also teaching the Level 3 Certificate in Hydrotherapy to aspiring hydrotherapists.
-I am qualified in Small Animal Physiotherapy and a member of The Institute of Registered Veterinary and Animal Physiotherapists (IRVAP).
+I qualified in Small Animal Physiotherapy in 2018 and I am a member of The Institute of Registered Veterinary and Animal Physiotherapists (IRVAP).
 I am also a member of the National Association for Registered Canine Hydrotherapists (NARCH).

 I have a special interest in how hydrotherapy and the properties of water can help benefit cats.
 Despite the fact that cats are not usually water lovers, I have been very successful in acclimatising them to the pool water and seeing great results throughout the course of their treatment.